mats-nk/pi-post/README.md

 <img src="https://github.com/mats-nk/pi-post/blob/main/images/neofetch.gif" width="300">

-`pi-post.sh` installs my programs, addons and tweak the OS into my desires.
+`pi-post.sh` corrects issues that is wrong in **Raspberry Pi OS** and installs programs, addons and tweak the OS into my desires.

 After you have created a new installation of Raspbery Pi OS and logged in to it with SSH.